vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/03_Temple_history/02_9th_to_17th_CE/20_TIRUMALA_UNDER_THE_SALUVA_DYNASTY_OF.md

 title = "20 TIRUMALA UNDER THE SALUVA DYNASTY OF VIJAYANAGAR"
 +++

 Even during the last years of Devaraya II, the Saluvas appear to have been rising to power.
-Saluva Peri-Mallayadeva Maharaja, son of Errakampaya- deva Maharaja, comes to notice from No. 13-TT. dated in Saka 1368, Kshaya (10-10-1446 A.D.).
+Saluva Peri-Mallayadeva Maharaja, son of Errakampayadeva Maharaja, comes to notice from No. 13-TT. dated in Saka 1368, Kshaya (10-10-1446 A.D.).

 No. 100-TT. dated in Saka 1364, Dundubhi, registers the payment of 3000 honnu as kanike for the God by Tippada Nageya-Nayakkar, son of Muddiya-Nayara.
 Probably he was a general (Nayaka) under Devaraya II and belonged to the Vijayanagara forces stationed at Chandragiri.